Are you at risk for carpal tunnel syndrome?

 There’s evidence that yoga can reduce pain and improve grip strength in CTS patients.
 Physical therapy, including a technique called therapeutic ultrasound, may also help.

 If your job puts you at risk for CTS because it involves repetitive hand movements, prevention can be tough.
-Use proper ergonomics at work, ask your employer about accommodations that may help you stay healthy, maintain good posture, and try simple exercises to strengthen your fingers, hands, wrists, forearms, shoulders, and neck as much as possible.
+Use proper ergonomics at work, ask your employer about accommodations that may help you stay healthy, maintain good posture, and exercise your fingers, hands, wrists, forearms, shoulders, and neck.

 Article sources open article sources